Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

-The company reports that its water use intensity remained below its yearly target of 1.2 m3 per tonne of FFB in 2023, however, it does not report a base year or base figure.
+The company reports that its water use intensity remained below its yearly target of 1.2 m3 per tonne of FFB in 2023, with a baseline of 2013.

 -